₹0Lifetime Free Cards

 Run the math on the HDFC Millennia.
 To max out the ₹1,000 monthly cap at 5% on Amazon, you need to spend ₹20,000 on Amazon in a month.
 Spend ₹40,000 and your effective rate halves to 2.5%.
 Spend ₹80,000 and it falls to 1.25%.

-The SBI Cashback's higher ₹5,000 cap means you can pump up to ₹1,00,000 of online spend a month before the rate falls off.
-For households with one big monthly spend on Amazon, BigBasket, or Flipkart, this matters more than a fancier reward catalogue.
+The SBI Cashback's higher ₹2,000 online sub-cap means you can pump up to ₹40,000 of online spend a month before the rate falls off, twice the Millennia's ₹20,000 breakeven.
+For households with one big monthly spend on Amazon, BigBasket, or Flipkart, this still matters, though less than it did before the April 2026 cut.

 When a card says "unlimited" cashback, read it twice.
 Some Axis Flipkart cardholders earn 5% on Flipkart with no stated cap, but the bank reserves the right to cap retroactively if usage looks abusive.
 Other cards put a cap only on accelerated categories and not on the default 1%.